WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-about.md

 The API has been designed to be as performant as possible:

 - **The runtime code needed for the directives is just ~10 KB**, and it only needs to be loaded once for all the blocks.
-- **It only loads the directives needed** by the blocks present on the page.
-For example, if no blocks are using data-wp-show, the code for this directive won’t be loaded.
 - **The scripts will load without blocking the page rendering**.
-- There are ongoing explorations about the possibility of **delaying the scripts loading once the block is in the viewport**.
-This way, the initial load would be optimized without affecting the user experience.

 ### Extensible